googlecloudrobotics/core/docs/how-to/setting-up-oauth.md

 # Setting up OAuth for web UIs

+Estimated time: 5 min

 When a user loads a web UI hosted in the cloud Kubernetes cluster, the server has to authenticate them before allowing them to use the service.
 To enable this, you'll need to set up OAuth with the Cloud Console.
 Once you've completed these steps, you'll be able to access services with web UIs, such as [Grafana](https://grafana.com/).

-Estimated time: 5 min

-1. If you haven't already, complete the [Setting up the GCP project](../quickstart.md) steps.
+If you haven't already, complete the [Quickstart Guide](../quickstart.md) or [Deploy Cloud Robotics Core from sources](deploy-from-sources.md) to set up your GCP project.

+## Create OAuth credentials

 1. Open the [cloud console](https://console.cloud.google.com/) and ensure that your cloud project is selected in the project selector dropdown at the top.